Automorphism group of Batyrev Calabi-Yau threefolds: Review of Batyrev construction

-\begin{definition} Let $0\in \Delta \subset M_{\Q}$ be a integral polytop. $(\De,M)$ is called a reflexive pair if the integral distance between zero an all codimension-one faces of $\De$ equals one.
-In this case $(\De^*,N)$ is also a reflexive pair. \end{definition}
+\bDef{def:reflexive} Let $0\in \De \subset M$ be a integral polytop. $(\De,M)$ is said to be a \textsf{reflexive pair}, if the integral distances between $0\in M$ and all codimension-one faces of $\De$ are equal to 1.
+In this case, $(\De^*,N)$ is a reflexive pair as well. \eDef